 Clinical Associate Professor and Director of Graduate Studies

-Dr. Ellwood most recently served as a Regional Executive in the Milwaukee Public Schools, where she oversaw 35 schools, elementary through high school, serving 17,500 young people.
-In this capacity, she supported, supervised, hired and developed the principals of her region She was responsible for developing a mix of high quality educational programs in the region, including starting a new high school, leading the transformation of low-performing high school into a school for creativity and innovation, as well as cultivating a wide range of school programs and initiatives in Milwaukee’s most diverse region.
-Ellwood also led the redesign and implementation of the district’s teacher growth and evaluation system.
+Dr. Ellwood brings extensive leadership experience to her teaching and research.
+Before joining the Marquette faculty in 2013, she served as a Regional Executive in the Milwaukee Public Schools, where she oversaw 35 schools, elementary through high school, serving 17,500 young people.
+In this capacity, she supported, supervised, hired and developed the principals of her region.
+She was responsible for developing a mix of high quality educational programs in the region, including starting a new high school, leading the transformation of a low-performing high school into a school for creativity and innovation, as well as cultivating a wide range of school programs and initiatives in Milwaukee’s most diverse region.
+Ellwood also led the development of the district’s teacher growth and evaluation system.

 Previously, Dr. Ellwood served as the principal of Hartford University School for twelve years; during this time, the staff, parents, and students dramatically transformed the educational program, climate, achievement, and enrollment in this high-poverty, predominantly African American elementary and middle school.
 In addition, during her 29 years in the Milwaukee Public Schools, Dr. Ellwood taught high school and served as the chief academic officer.
-Ellwood was a founding editor, with four others, of Rethinking Schools.
-One of the most transformational periods of her life was spent supporting the Nicaraguan Literacy Campaign on the staff of the Sandinista-led Ministerio de Educacion.
-She was educated at Stanford University, where she earned a Bachelor’s degree, Masters in history and education, and a PhD in education.
+Ellwood was a founding editor of Rethinking Schools, an urban educational journal.

 - PhD – Education, Stanford University